Some important traditions

 March and April

 Easter is celebrated sometime in March or April.
 It is the most important Christian festival, celebrating the memory of Christ's death and resurrection.
 Easter is now a festival that most people in Sweden celebrate with friends and family.
 In the past, it was common for people to fast for 40 days before Easter.
 When Easter arrived, people celebrated the end of the fast.
-Among the things they feasted on were eggs, which held a special symbolic value in Christianity – symbolising the empty tomb of Jesus, for example.
-In Sweden people still eat a lot of eggs at Easter.
+Among the things they feasted on were eggs.
+For this reason, Swedes still eat a lot of eggs at Easter.
 Schoolchildren get a week of Easter holidays, and many children dress up and go around neighbourhoods knocking on people's doors to wish them a happy Easter.
 In return they usually get sweets.

 At Easter, many people set out twigs decorated with coloured feathers.

 At Easter, many people decorate their homes with twigs, usually birch twigs with feathers of various colours attached to them.
-Swedes celebrate the arrival of spring on Walpurgis Night, 30 April.
-Large bonfires are lit in many places and people gather around them to sing songs about the spring.
+People celebrate the arrival of spring on Walpurgis Night, 30 April.
+Large bonfires are lit in many places and people gather around them and sing songs about the spring.

 Nowruz is a new year celebration that is observed by Persians, Kurds and Afghans, for example.
 In Sweden, Nowruz is often called Persian or Kurdish new year.
 Nowruz is a festival to welcome the spring and happens around the time of the vernal equinox, on 20, 21 or 22 March.
 The day and night are the same length at the vernal equinox.
 This is usually at the end of March.
 Nowruz takes place over 13 days with parties, food and joy.
 Small fires are also lit that people jump over.